svenfuchs/gem-release/README.md

 The `release` command

  * builds a gem from your gemspec and
- * pushes it to rubygems.org
+ * pushes it to rubygems.org (or another gemcutter-compatible host)
  * deletes the gem file
  * optionally invokes the `tag` command